PurpleHexagon/VegetablesMicroservice/README.md

 If you want to run locally please ensure you are running php > 7.4.

+If running locally please update config.php with your db credentials.

 # Censornet PHP coding test brief

 ## Abstract